Sure Dividend

 Stanley Black & Decker’s key competitive advantage remains its well-known brands.
 The company also spends heavily on research and development in order to bring new products to market.

-Like most cyclical companies, Stanley Black & Decker needs a financially healthy consumer and for the economy to be on solid ground to deliver bottom-line growth.
+Like most cyclical companies, Stanley Black & Decker needs a financially healthy consumer and a solid economy to deliver bottom-line growth.

 This was not the case during the Great Recession.
-Listed below are the company’s adjusted earnings-per-share results before, during, and after the last recession.
+The company’s adjusted earnings-per-share results are listed below before, during, and after the last recession.

 Valuation & Expected Returns

-Still, if the P/E ratio expands from 9.8 to 12 over the next five years, this would increase annual shareholder returns by 4.1% per year over this period.
+Still, if the P/E ratio decreases from 25.1 to 12 over the next five years, annual shareholder returns would decrease by 4.4% annually.

-Including 8% expected EPS growth and the 3.9% dividend yield, total returns are expected to reach 16.0% per year over the next five years.
+Including 8% expected EPS growth and the 3.2% dividend yield, total returns will reach 6.8% per year over the next five years.

 Final Thoughts

 Stanley Black & Decker is the undisputed leader in its industry.
-The company continues to invest in R&D as well as pursue acquisitions that should enable the company to continue to grow.
+The company continues to invest in R&D and pursue acquisitions that should enable it to continue growing.

 Stanley Black & Decker also has more than five decades of dividend growth, proving itself capable of growing its dividend even under adverse economic conditions.

-The stock appears to be reasonably valued, with a five-year expected return of 16% per year.
-As a result, we rate Stanley Black & Decker a blue-chip stock to buy for dividend growth and attractive total returns.
+The stock appears to be overvalued, with a five-year expected return of 6.8% per year.
+As a result, we rate Stanley Black & Decker a blue-chip stock to hold for dividend growth and total returns.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: